grdw/lorikeet/_drafts/2016-12-21-rod-hamilton-and-tiffany-seal-versatile-ambience.md

   to listen to.
 It features some very nice and relaxing tracks and some of the most creative use of xylophones and marimba's.
 The downside is that the cover art and some of the tracks feel a little sloppy and not well thought through.
-  Because of that, you can really lose your sense of immersiveness.
+  Because of that, you can really lose your sense of immersiveness, which for ambient music is a bit of a deal breaker.
 Like somebody who snaps his finger besides your ear and says: 'wake up'
   <strong>[5.5/10]</strong>.
 </p>